wittenator/ml-project-template/README.md

 ## Main differences to [main repo](https://github.com/marvinsxtr/ml-project-template)

-* No interactive shell in the container - everything is run by using the script itself as an executable
+* No interactive shell in the container needed - everything is run by using the script itself as an executable
 * Freely change the main function - the addon features' configuration is only added on top of your own config
 * Using poetry as package manager instead of conda - dependencies are stored in the pyproject.toml
 * Using apptainer to be able to update the container directly on the cluster
+* Simplified structure - managed to get rid of some code by using built-in Hydra functionality

 ## Setup